mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 });
 ```

-## Color scheme override
+## Target specific color scheme

 If you want to switch the values between color schemes, the way to do it without creating new tokens is to use CSS attribute selector.

-By default, Joy attach an attribute selector with the current color scheme to the html.
-For example, the html will be `<html data-joy-color-scheme="dark">` when the user switches to dark mode.
-You can use this data attribute (or via `theme.getColorSchemeSelector`) to style the component like:
+Joy attaches a `data-*` attribute with the current color scheme to the DOM (html by default).
+You can use `theme.getColorSchemeSelector` utility to style the component like this:

 ```js
 extendTheme({